top of page

 • Only pick from clean beaches with good water-quality ratings.

-• Avoid harbours, marinas, sewage outfalls.
+• Avoid harbours, marinas, and sewage outfalls.

 • Harvest on a falling tide.